python-openapi/openapi-core/docs/integrations.rst

 Low level
 ~~~~~~~~~

-For Falcon you can use FalconOpenAPIRequest a Falcon request factory:
+You can use `FalconOpenAPIRequest` as a Falcon request factory:

 .. code-block:: python